AshishPatel14S/A-B-Test-Analysis/reports/ab_test_report.md

 **✅ SHIP THE TREATMENT**

-The new checkout flow shows strong, statistically significant improvement across all user segments with no negative impact on guardrail metrics.
+The new checkout flow shows strong, statistically significant improvement overall, with positive lift across major device and user-type segments with no negative impact on guardrail metrics.

 ---